asimihsan/simple_tracker/doc/PRIVACY_POLICY.md

-The Simple Calendar Tracker mobile application ("App") and services that underly it are operated by Kitten Cat LLC ("Company", "we", "us", "our").
+The Simple Calendar Tracker mobile application and the services that underly it ("App") are operated by Kitten Cat LLC ("Company", "we", "us", "our").
 This Privacy Policy covers how the App and our services collect, use, disclose, transfer, and store your personal information.

 ## Our contact details